 Annex 2 - List of data tables available on the ORR data portal

-All data tables can be accessed on the ORR data portal free of charge.
-The data portal provides on-screen data reports, as well as the facility to download data in Excel format.
-We can also provide data in csv format on request.
+All data tables can be accessed on the ORR data portal free of charge and can be downloaded in Excel format.
+We can also provide data in csv or ods format on request.